REVISION

 Contents

 AI drafts arrive fast, but they read like no one in particular wrote them.
-Em dashes everywhere.
-The same "delve into" and "it's important to note" on repeat.
-Every sentence at the same careful pace.
+The same stock words on repeat.
+NLP research suggests some of these words appear over a hundred times more frequently in AI-generated text than in human writing.
+Every sentence cruises at the same careful pace.
 No voice, no surprise.
-This guide gives you eight editing moves that fix each of these problems.
+This guide covers eight editing techniques that fix each of these patterns, a classification of which problems you can prevent at the prompt level, and a different approach: generating text in your voice from the start, so the editing pass catches rough spots instead of rebuilding tone.
 You do not need to rewrite from scratch.
-Three targeted fixes per paragraph are usually enough.

 Key takeaways